dolthub/docs/content/guides/application-server.md

 # Application Server

 These instructions are for bootstrapping dolt as an application database server.
-They assume you are starting from scratch on a machine without dolt installed or running.
+They assume you are starting from scratch on a Linux machine without dolt installed or running.

+Package manager support (`.deb` and `.rpm` distributions) is coming soon, but for now this set of manual setup work is necessary.

 ## Installation

 Install dolt.
-Use an [installation script for your platform](../getting-started/installation.md).
-For Linux, run the following command:
+Run the following command:

 ```bash
 sudo bash -c 'curl -L https://github.com/dolthub/dolt/releases/latest/download/install.sh | sudo bash'